Published October 1, 2021

 - How can you stand out in your industry?

-Competitive intelligence is too big a topic to cram in here.
-I’ve a competitive intelligence guide you can check out.
+Competitor analysis is too big a topic to cram in here.
+I’ve a Competitor analysis guide you can check out.
 It includes techniques, real-life examples, tools, and templates.

 Intelligence is info that’s been analyzed, with insights squeezed out to enable decision making, such as whether to discontinue a product or which audience segment to target.